Chronic stress: Symptoms

-People may experience anxiety, depression, sadness, anger, irritability, social isolation, headache, menstrual problems, abdominal pain, back pain and difficulty concentrating.
+People may experience anxiety, depression, sadness, anger, irritability, social isolation, headache, menstrual problems, abdominal pain, back pain, muscle pains, and difficulty concentrating.

 Impacts

 Chronic stress causes the body to stay in a constant state of alertness, despite being in no danger.
 Extensive studies have provided evidence of the association between "chronic stressors and physical health outcomes" Take caregiving as an example.
 A review of 37 studies has suggested that dementia caregivers subjected to chronic stress are more susceptible to diseases.
 Although the connection between stress and health requires continuous research, the existing findings have suggested the potential link between the two.

 Brain

 A primary target of stress is the brain.
 When exposed to stress, it serves as the centre to interpret the stressors and determine the appropriate behavioural and psychological responses.
 Therefore, exposure to chronic stress will have a direct impact on brain function.
 For instance, chronic stress inhibits neuron growth inside the hippocampus and prefrontal cortex.
 The neuronal atrophy in these two structures can lead to hypertrophy in amygdala, responsible for anxiety and stress.
-In turn, this will lead to an increase of fear and aggression and impairment in learning ability, memory and decision-making.
-Additionally, chronic stress can suppresses neural pathways active in cognition and decision-making, speeding up aging.
+In turn, this will lead to an increase of fear and aggression and impairment in learning ability.
+Memory and decision-making can also be negatively affected.
+Additionally, chronic stress can suppress neural pathways active in cognition and decision-making, speeding up aging.
 Also, being chronically stressed worsens the damage caused by a stroke and can lead to sleep disorders due to the overexposure of cortisol.